 I have been a trustee of the CGF for 14 years since our daughter, Emily, now aged nearly 16 years was diagnosed with RSS (11p15) and we attended our first convention.
 Along with husband Dan, we also have a second daughter, Fran, about to turn 11.
 I work in children’s publishing as a foreign rights consultant, I am based from home but enjoy travelling 3-4 times per year to international trade fairs.

-I have been the CGF treasurer for more than 18 years.
+I have been on the CGF Board of Trustees for many years and was treasurer for more than 18 years.
 My younger son, now 27, has MPHD.
 My day job is working for a food and beverage company as a member of their in-house tax team – but before that I worked at HMRC for just less than three years on the rewrite of the part of the tax legislation that relates to charities.

 I have been a trustee for approximately 13 years.
 My son James is 26 and has Diastrophic Dysplasia and we have been members of the CGF since he was 12 months old.
 I run my own gas engineering company in Sheffield.

 I have been involved with the CGF for the last seventeen years acting as both trustee and coordinator of the Sotos groups at various times.
 My daughter Romana was diagnosed with Sotos Syndrome at the age of eight and is now twenty-six.
 As a trustee, I have particular responsibility for coordinating the research activities of the charity and for child protection.
 After a career as a research scientist in academia and with the Ministry of Defence, I am now working part time in the Inclusion Unit of the local comprehensive school.

 I have two daughters both with growth conditions.
 Holly, my eldest, is MPHD (Growth hormone deficient and cortisol deficient).
 Evie is on Growth Hormone for being born IUGR/SGA and failing to catch up by age 4.
 She is also treated for an under active thyroid and is primarily supplement fed.